 Montalbano Tour of Sicily

 I started reading the Inspector Montalbano series of books in 2015.
 I also watched the show and eventually explored Sicily to do my own version of a Montalbano Tour!
 So in 2016, with the intention of visiting the shooting locations of the TV show, I visited the towns of Modica, Ragusa, Scicli and Punta Secca.
 Furthermore, I also saw Montalbano’s House in Punta Secca (in the books the house is in the fictional town of Montelusa).
 I was unfortunately unable to meet anyone from the cast as there was filming going on.
-My experience of my travels in Sicily is written for The Local Italy here.

 Have you read the Inspector Montalbano series??
 Share in the comments!